microsoft/MSLab/Scenarios/S2D and Networks deep dive/readme.md

 I did not see this configuration in the field much, but let's cover it too, to demonstrate LBFO teaming and creating SETSwitch without vNICs in ManagementOS.

+LBFO is still supported, but we **don't recommend it since future is SET**.
+Consider this scenario to as example for Academic discussion :).

 So the first step would be to create LBFO team out of first 2 network adapters.
 In this example it's easy as DHCP is enabled in the management network.
 In real world environments LBFO teaming is bit more complicated as it does not inherit network configuration from teamed adapter.
 I also see, that customers sometimes prefer LACP.

 ```PowerShell